 “That discounts Indigenous narratives—that discounts me and my people.
 So he needs to recognize that Native people have been here, we were here, are going to continue to be here," said Noah.
 "And for me, I feel like then we can work together.
 But until he recognizes that, I don’t think he’s in favor for us.”

-And after the pandemic, civil rights protests and other events of 2020, there’s a lot at stake in this election. the vote of people of color may lean more blue.
+And after the pandemic, civil rights protests and other events of 2020, there’s a lot at stake in this election.
+The vote of people of color may lean more blue.
 Which is why Trump has made an effort to reach out to certain demographics.
 Such as through Blacks for Trump campaign ads.

 “We are not a political movement.
 We do not give a f— that Trump is a Republican.
 I cannot be clear enough," said Ford.
 "The Republican Party and the Democratic Party is not for Black lives.
 We are fighting for human rights, civil rights.”